nutenkivinaykumar/01_CPlusPlus/GFG_CIP/OOPS/README.To-Do.md

 **Inheritance**

 1. write example for multi-level inheritance, Multiple inheritance.(Upcoming videos)
-2. Member fn's wihtout and with arguments - within and outside the class examples after - This pointer video.
+2. Member fn's without and with arguments - within and outside the class examples after - This pointer video.
     a. examples from: https://www.geeksforgeeks.org/inheritance-in-c/

 **Virtual functions**